AsBuiltReport/AsBuiltReport.VMware.vSphere/README.md

 - vSphere 6.7

 ## Pre-requisites
-The following PowerShell modules are required for generating a VMware vSphere As Built report.
+Windows PowerShell 5.1 and the following PowerShell modules are required for generating a VMware vSphere As Built report.
+PowerShell Core is not currently supported.

 Each of these modules can be easily downloaded and installed via the PowerShell Gallery